 Student Accident Insurance - Students are provided secondary accident insurance.
-The parent's/guardians insurance is the primary policy.
+This means the parent's insurance is primary.
 Student Accident Insurance does not cover UCA transportation charges associated with a covered accident.
 Complete information, including coverage and exclusions, will be provided at the beginning of the school year.